jerryjappinen/dark-mode-offenders/README.md

   - This should be the default setting for new users.
   - You can optionally provide a way for users to force their preferred team regardless of the OS setting, as long as they have a way to change it back later.

-Additional accessibility nice-to-haves: manual override setting, OLED mode, good greyscale experience, high-contrast support.
+Additional accessibility nice-to-haves: manual theme selection, OLED mode, good greyscale experience, high-contrast support.

 ## Contributing